MelanieWary/P5-CustomerSegmentation/README.md

 ## Context of the project:
-Customer segmentation for OLIST e-commerce
+Customer segmentation for OLIST e-commerce (data availble [here](https://www.kaggle.com/olistbr/brazilian-ecommerce))

 ## Objectives of the project: